Showing posts sorted by relevance for query pluribus. Sort by date Show all posts

 That being said, I also attended Worldcon in 2025, which stands out as the peak of my life as a science fiction fan.
 I had a great Space Marine VR experience, we paid an enjoyable pre-boycott visit to Disneyland (and by extension Galaxy's Edge, which I love), I saw some good SF movies, like Thunderbolts, Mickey 17, Fantastic Four, Superman*, and Tron: Ares*, and made a casual start on Season Two of Andor and Season One of Pluribus, both of which are excellent.

 And now it's 2026, and I feel that it's time to get back in the groove.
-As such, my New Year's resolution is to read a book a week, watch an hour of TV a day, and do one blog posting a week, as well as finally finshing up my long-running book catalogue project. which is currently dead in the water at "Rowley".
+As such, my New Year's resolution is to read a book a week, watch an hour of TV a day, and do one blog posting a week, as well as finally finishing up my long-running book catalogue project, which is currently dead in the water at "Rowley".
 As with any resolution, I can't promise that I'll stay the course for the entire year, but at least it gives me a place to start.

 A happy New Year to anyone reading this, and I wish you good luck with whatever resolutions you may choose to undertake for 2026!